Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Introduction

-Our FEM simulations are based on implementing Maxwell-London equations in the static regime using the $\vecc{A}$-V formulation under the assumption that all superconducting structures are in the Meissner state \cite{cordier_3-d_1999,cordier_finite-element_1999,grilli_finite-element_2005,campbell_introduction_2011}.
-We apply this modeling to analyze in detail two realistic trap structures, micrometer-sized multilayer \ahc{}-like (\AHC{}) and single layer \dlp{} traps.
-We compare the modeling results to more ideal situations of increased symmetry, where analytical results can be obtained \cite{currentloop,lin_theoretical_2006,hofer_analytic_2019}.
-We note that the presented FEM modeling can also be used for simulating larger trap structures and particles, which are interesting in the context of acceleration sensing \cite{SCmagnetlevitation,timberlake_acceleration_2019}.
-We consider levitation of different particle shapes, such as spheres, cylinders and rings, and, crucially, incorporate flux quantization in case of levitation of a ring.
-Our models are generic and can be applied to other settings involving superconductors in the Meissner state.
+In our work, we present the fabrication and modeling of two promising chip-based trap architectures suitable for levitation of micrometer-sized superconducting objects of spherical, cylindrical or ring shape.
+We focus on multi-layer \ahc{}-like traps (\AHC{}) and single-layer \dlp{} traps (\DLP{}).
+We first demonstrate fabrication of the traps using thin films of Nb \cite{pekola} and of particles made from Nb or Pb of spherical, cylindrical or ring shape.
+We then use FEM-based simulations to numerically calculate crucial trap parameters, such as stability, frequency and levitation height, for realistic geometries incorporating the finite extent of the wires and the non-symmetry of the traps.

-Our work is structured as follows.
-In \sref{sec:model} we summarize the underlying simulation model and in \sref{sec:principles} state the principles for realizing stable magnetic levitation.
-We describe the fabrication of the two considered trap architectures and of different particle shapes in \Sref{sec:fab}.
-We turn to the simulation of the traps in \Sref{sec:traps} and discuss the results in the light of achieving stable levitation.
-In \sref{sec:detect} we analyze measurement of the center-of-mass motion of a particle levitated in a superconducting trap and calculate the expected signal detected in a pick-up loop.
-We conclude our work in \sref{sec:conclude}.
-The appendix contains details on the modeling method (\aref{app:modelav}), the validation of our modeling against test cases (\aref{app:val}), dependence of the results on the FEM mesh (\aref{app:mesh}), additional simulation results (\aref{app:results}) and the relation between the Maxwell stress tensor, forces and fields (\aref{app:tensor}).
+Our FEM simulations are based on implementing Maxwell-London equations in the static regime using the $\vecc{A}$-V formulation under the assumption that the levitated particles are in the Meissner state \cite{cordier_3-d_1999,cordier_finite-element_1999,grilli_finite-element_2005,campbell_introduction_2011}.
+We specifically assume levitation of a particle in the Meissner state, which has been proposed to minimize mechanical loss \cite{SClevitation,pino_-chip_2018}, a limiting factor for performing quantum experiments.
+We compare the numerical FEM results to idealized situations of increased symmetry, where analytical results can be obtained \cite{currentloop,lin_theoretical_2006,hofer_analytic_2019}.
+While the analytical results are indicative of the underlying physics, numerical modeling yields predictions independent of most idealizing assumptions.
+Finally, we apply FEM modeling to estimate the signal induced by the motion of a levitated particle in a nearby pick-up loop.
+This signal would be used to manipulate the center-of-mass motion of the particle in subsequent quantum experiments\cite{SClevitation}.